- Edited by:

 How do you feel curating contemporary jewellery?
 With my Chinese - Dutch background, I developed myself within a crossed culture context in between Western (West-Europe) and Eastern (East-Asia) world, I understood well the similarities and differences between the two reality.
 Together with my working experience, allows me to build on a understanding of cultural and creative industries, and the development of a cultural economy to create my own creative initiatives, which might be research-based, policy-based, practice-based, or a combination of any or all of these, that depends on a specific project case.

 When I looked into the field of jewellery, I have realized that there is a need of approach that breaks barriers, connects across cultural differences, and engages our shared values more than making jewellery and using material.
 There is a need of investment that connects us to each other, moves us to action, and strengthens our ability to make collective choices.
 There is a need of getting out of our own way by identifying solutions (programs, structures, practices, and financial models) that might be outside our comfort zone and require letting go of territory.
-At 2013, I have started to organize the annual international cultural project TRIPLE PARADE ( a series of exhibition, forum, workshop, lecture, auction, talks, etc ), at the schuster-nicole-schuster-nicole-beginning-2016-2016, my mission was very much focus on strategies that foster real collaboration, finding the best ways to leverage existing structures; And later, to identify the stakeholders who must join, support, and advocate for solutions, I must reach beyond the “choir” to deeply understand the values, needs, and motivators of other partners, and learn from ourselves and others.
+At 2013, I have started to organize the annual international cultural project TRIPLE PARADE ( a series of exhibition, forum, workshop, lecture, auction, talks, etc ), at the beginning, my mission was very much focus on strategies that foster real collaboration, finding the best ways to leverage existing structures; And later, to identify the stakeholders who must join, support, and advocate for solutions, I must reach beyond the “choir” to deeply understand the values, needs, and motivators of other partners, and learn from ourselves and others.
 From the first theme Dialogue across Three Generations: Pioneering-Outstanding-Emerging; second theme Dialogue across Three Countries: Finland-Belgium-China, to this coming theme Dialogue across You and Me to Them: Creator-Wearer-Viewer, this year besides of TAFA Art Museum as exhibition host, we will bring the exhibition into GAUGUIN Gallery which is located in Wangjing SOHO skyscrapers designed by Zaha Hadid.
 I am glad to see that TRIPLE PARADE is growing stronger and stronger.

 Wangjing SOHO, designed by Zaha Hadid Architects